ecliptical/covdir-report-action/README.md

 A [GitHub Action](https://docs.github.com/en/actions) for generating simple code coverage reports from [grcov-generated covdir files](https://github.com/mozilla/grcov#alternative-reports).

-This action includes grcov and can run it automatically, or you can provide a pre-generated covdir.json file.
+This action includes [grcov](https://github.com/mozilla/grcov) and LLVM tools (`llvm-profdata`, `llvm-cov`) bundled in the Docker image, so you don't need to install them separately.
+It can run grcov automatically, or you can provide a pre-generated covdir.json file.

 ## Quick Start